unik-name/docs.unikname.network/docs/uns-network-introduction/README.md

 To do that, we're maintaining 2 public networks :

-- **SANDBOX**: development network (equivalent to devnet on other blockchains).
+- **SANDBOX**: development network (equivalent to _testnet_ or _devnet_ on other blockchains).
 Used to test and discuss new features with community before making them available for all.
-Tokens are **valueless** (you can get them for free through our [faucet](https://forum.unik-name.com/c/uns-network/faucet) ).
+Tokens are **valueless** (you can get them for free [from the faucet](/uns-use-the-network/#sandbox-faucet).
 Use them to test next features and your apps based on UNIK tokens.

 - **LIVENET**: main network (equivalent to mainnet on other blockchains).
 Here it's real.
 Tokens are **valuable** and you must use them with caution. *This network will be available soon*.